Urticaria (Hives) in Children

 - Causes of hives include food, medicines, and other triggers.

-- Treatment includes antihistamines and a shot of epinephrine, if breathing is difficult.
+- Treatment includes antihistamines and a shot of epinephrine, if your child has symptoms of anaphylaxis.

 - Staying away from known triggers of hives is important.